chocolatey-community/chocolatey-packages/automatic/ffmpeg/README.md

 ## Notes

-* This package is for the stable static ffmpeg version.
+* This package is for the stable static essentials ffmpeg version.